 United Kingdom Government has expressed its commitment to promote an inclusive economic growth in Nigeria.

-British Deputy High commissioner in Nigeria, Mr. Guy Harrison said on Wednesday in Abuja that the UK Government is committed to partnering with Nigeria towards enhancing the country’s economic development through the provision of technical assistances to improve her trading capabilities.
+The Head of Prosperity, Guy Harrison said on Wednesday in Abuja that the UK Government is committed to partnering with Nigeria towards enhancing the country’s economic development through the provision of technical assistances to improve her trading capabilities.

 Harrison made the declaration while speaking at the ongoing Commonwealth Standards Network (CSN) and the Global Trade Programme (GTP), organised technical training activity on standards development for Nigerian Standards Agencies.